LAST UPDATED ON

 The adjectives (traits) you choose will fall under one of these five personality dimensions.
 For example, daring or adventurous go under excitement.
 Charming and feminine fall under sophistication and so on.

-This simple framework can help you distinguish yourself from your competitors
+This simple framework can help you distinguish you from your competitors

 For example, if you’re a virtual assistant, your main competitors may focus on competence — they’re all about reliability, hard work, and responsibility.